swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// Removes the initial elements that matches the given regex.
-    /// - Parameter regex: The regex to remove from this collection. public mutating func trimPrefix(_ regex: some RegexComponent) }
+    /// - Parameter regex: The regex to remove from this collection. public mutating func trimPrefix(_ regex: some RegexComponent)

+    /// Removes the initial elements that matches the given regex.
+    /// - Parameter content: A closure to produce a `RegexComponent` to be removed. public mutating func trimPrefix(
+        @RegexComponentBuilder _ content: () -> some RegexComponent
+    )
+}
 ```